mikebway/knative-poc/docs/svc-graphql.md

-build         Build all of the GraphQL server container in the Minikube package store deploy        Deploy the container as a Knative service undeploy      Destroy the deployment/pod/service in Kubernetes
+build         Build all of the GraphQL server container in the Minikube package store deploy        Deploy the container as a Knative service undeploy      Destroy the deployment/pod/service in Kubernetes run           Run the service locally with nodemon for auto reload
 ```

 At a minimum, you will want to do the following: